-In R a data frame is a data structure for storing two-dimensional data.
+In R a data frame is a data structure for storing two-dimensional data, i.e. like a spreadsheet with rows and columns.
 In a data frame each column contains the same type of data and each row has values for each column.